Schedule an Appointment with our ExpertsBook Now

 Reasons for Infertility in Women

 • Ovulation disorders affect the release of eggs from the ovaries.
 These include hormonal disorders such as polycystic ovary syndrome.
 Hyperprolactinemia, a condition in which you have too much prolactin, the hormone that stimulates breast milk production, may also interfere with ovulation.
 Either too much thyroid hormone (hyperthyroidism) or too little (hypothyroidism) can affect the menstrual cycle or cause infertility.
-Other underlying causes may include too much exercise, eating disorders, or tumors.
+Other underlying causes may include too much exercise, eating disorders, or tumours.

 • Uterine or cervical abnormalities, including abnormalities with the cervix, polyps in the uterus, or the shape of the uterus.
-Noncancerous (benign) tumors in the uterine wall (uterine fibroids) may cause infertility by blocking the fallopian tubes or stopping a fertilized egg from implanting in the uterus.
+Noncancerous (benign) tumours in the uterine wall (uterine fibroids) may cause infertility by blocking the fallopian tubes or stopping a fertilized egg from implanting in the uterus.

 • Fallopian tube damage or blockage is often caused by inflammation of the fallopian tube (salpingitis).
 This can result from pelvic inflammatory disease, which is usually caused by a sexually transmitted infection, endometriosis, or adhesions.